sravani-kaza/BTP_1/url_processing/README.md

 print(result.text)
 ```
 ### Storage
-	All Documents are stored in this folder 'url_processing/app/storage'
+	All Documents are stored in this folder url_processing/app/storage

 ### Errorfile
-	Contains the 'errorfile.txt' with all the leftover content from a scraped webpage
+	Contains the errorfile.txt with all the leftover content from a scraped webpage